-- within Silver Creek and 2 of its tributaries: in an unnamed tributary, beginning at Fallbrook Trail and continuing downstream to the confluence with Silver Creek; in Silver Creek, beginning at Side Road 27 and continuing down to a point approximately 500 m north of Eighth Line; and, in Snows Creek, beginning at 8 Line, south of Side Road 27, and continuing downstream until the confluence with Silver Creek - within Black Creek and a tributary: beginning approximately 500 m downstream of 5th line, within Limehouse Conservation Area, and continuing downstream to the confluence with Silver Creek; and, in an unnamed tributary (known locally as Beeney Creek), beginning approximately 800 m upstream of 22 Side Road and continuing downstream to the confluence with Black Creek
+- within Silver Creek and 2 of its tributaries: in an unnamed tributary, beginning at Fallbrook Trail and continuing downstream to the confluence with Silver Creek; in Silver Creek, beginning at Side Road 27 and continuing down to a point approximately 500 m north of Eighth Line; and, in Snows Creek, beginning at 8 Line, south of Side Road 27, and continuing downstream until the confluence with Silver Creek - within Black Creek: beginning approximately 500 m downstream of 5th line, within Limehouse Conservation Area, and continuing downstream to the confluence with Silver Creek; in an unnamed tributary, beginning approximately 800 m upstream of 22 Side Road and continuing downstream to the confluence with Black Creek within the Credit River, beginning at the confluence with Huttonville Creek, and extending downstream to the confluence with Fletcher's Creek, just upstream of Credit Meadows Park

-Lower Credit River: The bounding box in the lower Credit River watershed (Credit River, Levi's, Huttonville, Springbrook, and Fletcher's creeks, and Churchville Tributary) is described as follows:
+Lower Credit River: The bounding box in the Lower Credit River watershed (Credit River, Levi, Huttonville, Springbrook, and Fletcher's creeks, and Churchville Tributary) is described as follows:

-- within the Credit River, beginning at the confluence with Huttonville Creek, and extending downstream to the confluence with Fletcher's Creek, just upstream of Credit Meadows Park - within Levi's Creek, beginning approximately 1 km upstream of Embleton Road and continuing downstream to the confluence with the main branch of the Credit River just south of Derry Road West - within Huttonville Creek and a tributary: beginning in Huttonville Creek, approximately 400 m upstream of the rail line on the west side of Mississauga Road, extending downstream to the confluence with the east tributary just upstream of Bovaird Drive West; and, in the east tributary, beginning approximately 800 m upstream of Sandalwood Parkway West on the east side of Mississauga Road and extending downstream to the confluence with the Credit River - within Springbrook Creek and tributaries: originating in Springbrook Creek near Williams Parkway and continuing downstream to the confluence with the Credit River main branch.
-In the first unnamed tributary, beginning approximately 500 m upstream of Queen Street West, east of Springbrook Creek, and continuing downstream to the confluence; and, in the second unnamed tributary, beginning at Queen Street West, west of Springbrook Creek, and continuing to the confluence with Springbrook Creek

-- within Churchville Tributary and an unnamed tributary: beginning in Churchville Tributary approximately 950 m upstream of Queen Street West and continuing downstream to the confluence with the main branch of the Credit River; and, in an unnamed tributary, beginning just southeast of Drinkwater Road and continuing downstream to the confluence with Churchville Tributary - within Fletcher's Creek and 3 unnamed tributaries: in Fletcher's Creek, beginning approximately 350 m downstream of McLaughlin Road, north of Sandalwood Parkway West, and extending downstream to the confluence with the Credit River, just upstream of Credit Meadows Park.
-In the first unnamed tributary, beginning just upstream of Sandalwood Parkway West, west of Brisdale Drive; in the second unnamed tributary, beginning just downstream of Amboise Crescent; and, in the third unnamed tributary, beginning just east of Chinguacousy Road, north of Sandalwood Parkway West.
+- within Levi Creek: beginning approximately 1 km upstream of Embleton Road and continuing downstream to the confluence with the main branch of the Credit River just south of Derry Road West - within Huttonville Creek and a tributary: beginning in Huttonville Creek, approximately 400 m upstream of the rail line on the west side of Mississauga Road, extending downstream to the confluence with the east tributary just upstream of Bovaird Drive West; in the east tributary, beginning approximately 800 m upstream of Sandalwood Parkway West on the east side of Mississauga Road and extending downstream to the confluence with the Credit River - within Springbrook Creek and tributaries: originating in Springbrook Creek near Williams Parkway and continuing downstream to the confluence with the Credit River main branch.
+In the first unnamed tributary, beginning approximately 500 m upstream of Queen Street West, east of Springbrook Creek, and continuing downstream to the confluence; in the second unnamed tributary, beginning at Queen Street West, west of Springbrook Creek, and continuing to the confluence with Springbrook Creek - within Churchville Tributary and an unnamed tributary: beginning in Churchville Tributary approximately 950 m upstream of Queen Street West and continuing downstream to the confluence with the main branch of the Credit River; and in an unnamed tributary, beginning just southeast of Drinkwater Road and continuing downstream to the confluence with Churchville Tributary - within Fletcher's Creek and 3 unnamed tributaries: in Fletcher's Creek, beginning approximately 350 m downstream of McLaughlin Road, north of Sandalwood Parkway West, and extending downstream to the confluence with the Credit River, just upstream of Credit Meadows Park.
+In the first unnamed tributary, beginning just upstream of Sandalwood Parkway West, west of Brisdale Drive; in the second unnamed tributary, beginning just downstream of Amboise Crescent; and in the third unnamed tributary, beginning just east of Chinguacousy Road, north of Sandalwood Parkway West.
 The area extends downstream in each tributary to their confluences with Fletcher's Creek, just upstream of Bovaird Drive West.

-Humber River and tributaries: The bounding box within this river (figures 14a, b, c) includes portions of the West Humber River (including Salt Creek), upper Humber watershed (including Cold Creek), and the East Humber River (including Purpleville Creek).
+Humber River and tributaries: The bounding box within this river (figures 14a, b, c) includes portions of the West Humber River (including Salt Creek), Upper Humber watershed (including Cold Creek), and the East Humber River (including Purpleville).
 This represents a total of 218 km of river reach within the Humber River watershed.